avdfo/PHYS_549_package/SR-CNN/README.md

 TensorFlow implementation of "Image Super-Resolution using Deep Convolutional Network" [1] applied on angle-resolved photoemission spectroscopy (ARPES) data.
 The goal is to reproduce the results in Ref.
 [2] as a practice.

-The package is adapted from <a href="https://github.com/YeongHyeon/Super-Resolution_CNN">YeongHyeon's implementation of SR-CNN</a> in order to perform denoising and fine feature extraction on angle-resolved photoemission spectroscopy (ARPES) data.

 ## Architecture
 <div align="center">
   <img src="./readme/Architecture_white.png" width="700">